 Yunnan Baiyao (Sometimes also spelled Yunnan Paiyao)

-The Chinese army carry it to treat gun shot wounds but I use it for kitchen accidents.
+The Chinese army carries it to treat gunshot wounds but I use it for kitchen accidents.
 If you open a tub of powder you’ll find a little red pill under the lid.
 This should only be taken in cases of extreme shock.
-The powder itself can be sprinkled on a cut, mixed with water and rubbed into a wound or mixed with alcohol (vodka works well) and rubbed on a bruise.
+The powder itself can be sprinkled on a cut, mixed with water and rubbed into a wound, or mixed with alcohol (vodka works well) and rubbed on a bruise.
 The capsules are to be taken internally and should only be used under the supervision of your acupuncturist.
 We use them for a variety of conditions from stopping excessive menstrual bleeding to helping our patients recover quickly after surgery.

 701 Medicated Plasters